 Tree & Vegetation Management Frequently Asked Questions

-Our tree and vegetation team works with members, the environment, and the needs of our electric system to create a balanced and proactive approach to rights-of-way maintenance.
+Our vegetation team works with members, the environment, and the needs of our electric system to create a balanced and proactive approach to rights-of-way maintenance.
 We've compiled some of the most frequent questions related to our tree and vegetation management practices.

 When landscaping, it should be understood that some trees have no place near power line ROW or underground electric equipment.
 Some tree types, however, can be safely planted within and near ROW.
 MTE has a list of recommendations.

 When trees grow into or near power lines, they can cause power interruptions and safety concerns for you and your neighbors.
 MTE depends on a stringent pruning cycle to keep power lines free of tree growth.
 Pruning the entire power line on a regular basis instead of individual locations ensures an economical approach to maintaining the integrity of the power system.
 MTE's intentional approach to pruning trees means having a thorough maintenance plan, a plan that improves the safety and reliability of electric service.

 Yes.
 If the tree is landscaped (mowed around) on a weekly basis, MTE will replace it with a five-foot-tall, low-growing species planted at an approved distance from the power line at no cost to the member.
 (See our list of replacement trees.)

 No, MTE must first obtain the proper clearance required by OSHA in Ansi Z133.1.
 On secondary and service lines, MTE may choose to obtain clearance by first removing the line, and then the member may prune the tree.

 No, the chips are left on site.
 No dirt, seed, straw, etc. will be placed by MTE on the site.
 The chips will biodegrade and settle, providing rich soil for grass and plants to grow.